mafgwo/stackedit-plus/README.md

 - Support ChatGPT assisted writing (2023-04-11)

 ## Disadvantages of the original open source version of stackdit:
-- Author no longer maintains
+- Author no longer maintains;
 - There is a problem with Github authorization login

 ## Deployment Instructions